vertica/spark-connector/functional-tests/README.md

 Make sure your update the option `filepath` to your GCS bucket as well.

-### Testing on a stand-alone cluster
+### Testing on a standalone cluster

+Our docker container also host a standalone cluster of 2 worker nodes.

-Assemble the functional test into a fat jar with `sbt assembly`.
+To run the functional tests on our cluster, assemble the functional test into a fat jar with `sbt assembly`.
 Note that you should do this outside of the docker container as it will be extremely slow.
 Instead, navigate to the `functional-tests` folder on your local machine to build the jar.
 Since the `spark-connector` folder is mounted onto the containers, the built jar will also be available on the container as well.

 Assuming you are in the sandbox environment, navigate to `spark-connector/functional-tests` and use `submit-functional-test.sh`.
-This will submit the assembled functional test to our 2-nodes cluster running on our docker environment.

 Once submitted, verify through the [web ui](localhost:8080) and the [jobs ui](localhost:4040) that the application was submitted.
 Our functional test, without any arguments, will create multiple spark sessions; You should expect multiple applications executing sequentially.